ilmanzo/ilmanzo.github.com/content/post/systemd-socket-activated-services.md

 ## 🩹 Fixing the issue

-There's an issue in our solution: when the server spawns up, it tries to listen on the connection it finds the socket already in use by systemd.
+There's an issue in our solution: when the server spawns up, it tries to listen on the connection and it finds the socket already in use by systemd.
 We need to change our application to handle the socket opened and passed by systemd:

 {{< highlight python >}}
 import socket